rkuma183/wilsonmar.github.io/_posts/2016-03-06-evangelist-job-description.md

 * Up to 20% of time on direct developer-centric customer support.

-## Our ideal candidate possesses or demonstrates
+## Our ideal candidate possesses will have done a similar job before, likely in the technology industry,

-The ideal candidate will have done a similar job before, likely in the technology industry, with sharable examples of previous speaking opportunities, conference speaker feedback, and/or recorded webcast delivery.
+   with sharable examples of previous speaking opportunities, conference speaker feedback, and/or recorded webcast delivery.

 * Experience as a current or former developer with one or more apps published in an app marketplace (Google Play, Apple Store, Windows Store, Office Store, iTunes, etc.)

-* Familiarity with Maven, Git, Gradle, Groovy, Chef
+* Familiarity with Maven, Git, Gradle, Groovy, Chef, Kubernetes, etc.

 * Ability to code demos in one or more languages.